 During the next 10 days, Central Subway work will continue at sites in SoMa, Union Square, Chinatown and North Beach.
 This post contains brief updates about what is happening in each neighborhood.
 For more detailed information, click here or on the links below.
 We also post construction, traffic detour and Muni impact information on our project Google Map.

 Chinatown: The contractor has started station wall construction within the future station site and on the adjacent section of Washington Street.
+Work to replace high pressure water pipeline and install new fire hydrant on Washington is ongoing.

 We appreciate your patience and support while we build this essential upgrade to San Francisco’s public transportation system.